 The key findings are:

 - When the market has fallen, the defensive index has fallen less quickly (capturing around 73% of the downside.)
-That’s what it was designed to do; these are the markets in which the low-risk mindset is supposed to provide some downside protection.
+That’s what it was designed to do; these are the markets in which the low-risk mindset is supposed to provide some downside risk management.

 - When the market has risen, the defensive index has risen less quickly (capturing around 91% of the upside.)
 This, too, is what should have been expected to happen; defensive investors ought to expect their gains in a rising market to lag those of more aggressive strategies.

 - Over the full five year period 2011-2015, the Russell 1000® Defensive Index delivered an annualized return of 13.5%, which was more than the broad market Russell 1000® Index’s 12.4%.